sgotteiner/Seed-Classification/README.md

 # Code
 * The code that was used for development is in the python_code folder.
 All the final preprocessing codes, models, pipeline, and scripts that I later executed on the HPC are there.
 * The interpretability and results code, as well as examples of how the preprocessing looked are in the notebook_code folder.
+At the top of the irrelevant notebooks I wrote "Irrelevant" in a dedicated markdown cell.